Waxweazler/tjs/README.md

-# t.comp
+# tjs
-Simple JS structure framework.
+Lightweight JavaScript structure framework.

 ## build
 Building is done with the help of [UglifyJS](https://github.com/mishoo/UglifyJS2).